nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User boots up ModuLink for the first time.
 2. User enters their details.
-3. ModuLink creates a new account
+3. ModuLink creates a new profile.

     Use case ends.